pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 ### Pantheon - 503 Target in maintenance
  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/184852)

 "The web site you were looking for is currently undergoing maintenance."
-This is  **not** Drupal's maintenance mode; this is a manually toggled emergency message reserved for unusual circumstances when a site is known to be not available.
+This is  **not**  the CMS maintenance mode; this is a manually toggled emergency message reserved for unusual circumstances when a site is known to be not available.

 ### Pantheon - 503 Target not responding
  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/184854)